NuevoFoundation/workshops/content/english/pygame-pong/Wrapup.md

 ## Now, it's your turn!
 We recommend to utilise the knowledge gained from this tutorial to make various interesting changes into game.
-- Can you make te game to use 'Sets' and limit each game to scoreline of 21 to declare winner of that set?
-The player who wins best of 3 sets, declared as winner.
+- Add sets to the game, where each set is a first to 21 points.
+The player who wins the best of 3 sets will be declared as the winner.
 - Try adding difficulty level for player to choose.
 At each difficulty level the default speed of ball is increased.
-Can you guess which attribute of the ball's object you should change?
+Can you guess which attribute of the `Ball` object you should change?
-- Can you assign player names to each side and let user enter preferred name before start of the game?
+- Can you assign player names to each side and let the user enter their preferred name before starting the game?